mlsmithjr/gurglefish/README.md

 #### Configuration

 > **NOTE:** This tool only reads from Salesforce and writes to the database/schema you have configured.
-However, it is still very important to security your accounts appropriately to protect against system invasion.
+However, it is still very important to secure your accounts appropriately to protect against system invasion.
 In other words, **security is your responsibility**.

 **Requirements**:

-* An API-enabled Salesforce user account with *read-only* access to all sobjects to sync
+* An API-enabled Salesforce user account with *read-only* access to all sobjects to sync.
+NOTE that sobjects belonging to managed packages may require a license to access.
 * A configured Connected App in your Salesforce org accessible by the user account
 * A PostgreSQL database and user login with appropriate permission to create and alter tables and indexes only in a schema of your choice.